Nathan-Potgieter/Making-of-MCmarket/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-1-1.png" width="80%" height="80%" />

-This section has successfully demonstrated how to use copulas to simulate random uniformly distributed data with any that adhered to the given correlation matrix.
+This section has successfully demonstrated how to use copulas to simulate random uniformly distributed data, with some that adhered to the given correlation matrix.
 It also found a potential way to simulate data with hybrid copulas.

 # Step 2: Converting the uniformly distributed variables to something that better resembles the distribution of asset returns.